-- Use the ERASE and WRITECHECK parameters on the AMS DEFINE CLUSTER command.
-ERASE overwrites data records with binary zeros when the CKDS cluster is deleted.
-WRITECHECK provides hardware verification of all data that is written to the data set. - Create a Security Server (RACF) data set profile for the CKDS.
+- Use the ERASE parameter on the AMS DEFINE CLUSTER command.
+ERASE overwrites data records with binary zeros when the CKDS cluster is deleted. initializing ICSF - Create a Security Server (RACF) data set profile for the CKDS.
 Ensure that no one has access to the CKDS data set by protecting the CKDS data set name resource in the DATASET class.
 If a data set profile is used, as opposed to using the PROTECTALL(FAIL) option for example, the profile should have a UACC of NONE.